India

 A visitor is having her picture taken amid a flock of birds on the steps of Pushkar’s holy lake

-A visitor is having her picture taken amid a flock of birds on the steps of Pushkar’s holy lake © Don Mammoser
+A traveler poses for a photo amid a flurry of birds on the steps of Pushkar’s holy lake, capturing the city’s timeless charm. © Don Mammoser

 Beautiful bright-colored bead jewelry sold at a street stall in Pushkar